Alex Zanardi: Post-amputation racing

-Zanardi competed at Monza, Italy in a round of the 2003 European Touring Car Championship, in his first race since the accident in a touring car modified to allow the use of his prosthetic feet, finishing the race in seventh.
+Zanardi competed at Monza, Italy, in a round of the 2003 European Touring Car Championship, in his first race since the accident in a touring car modified to allow the use of his prosthetic feet, finishing the race in seventh.
 In 2004, Zanardi returned to racing full-time, driving for Roberto Ravaglia's BMW Team Italy-Spain in the FIA European Touring Car Championship.
 In 2005, the series became the World Touring Car Championship by adding two non-European races.
 On 24 August 2005, Zanardi won his first world series race, celebrating with a series of trademark "donuts".
 He took further wins at Istanbul in 2006 and Brno in 2008 and 2009.
 At the end of the 2009 season, he announced his retirement from the WTCC.
 He took the 2005 Italian Superturismo Championship as organised by the Automobile Club d'Italia with eight victories from twelve races in a Team BMW Italy-entered BMW 320si run by ROAL Motorsport.

 Zanardi returned to a Formula One car in late November 2006 at a testing session for BMW Sauber in Valencia, Spain.
 The car had been specially adapted to have hand controls fitted on the steering wheel.
 After the drive, Zanardi said that the main problem he was having was using only his right hand to steer through corners, as his left operated the throttle.
 Zanardi said, "Of course, I know that I won't get a contract with the Formula One team, however having the chance to drive an F1 racer again is just incredible."

-Since 2004, CRG has made and sold a range of kart chassis bearing Zanardi's name.
-The Zanardi chassis has been raced in the European KF1 Championship and World Championship as well as in many other racing events worldwide.
-Dutch driver Nyck de Vries won the CIK-FIA Karting World Championship in 2010 and 2011 with Zanardi karts.